% find this content helpful

 For example, for each action plan:

-• Set clear goals: decide what you want to achieve.
+• Set clear goals: Decide what you want to achieve.
 Your goals should be specific and measurable.

-• Develop action steps: this is the how, you should outline the steps needed to reach your goals.
+• Develop action steps: This is the how.
+You should outline the steps needed to reach your goals.

 • Improve your website's user experience.